dependabot/fetch-metadata/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: "Suggest an idea for this Action"
+name: Feature request
-about: ''
+about: Suggest an idea for this Action
 title: ''
 labels: 'enhancement'
 assignees: ''